Pain Relief From Stress & Tension

 Anti-anxiety medications (common: Cymbalta, benzodiazepines like Xanax, Ativan).
 Benzodiazepines are potentially addictive controlled substances.

-Pain clinics help diagnose pain and take a holistic approach to treatment and care.
-They have providers who help diagnose painful conditions, prescribe medications, give injections, provide physical therapy, occupational therapy, and provide other approaches to pain like cognitive behavioral therapy (psych), to help alter the perception of and tolerance to pain.
+If recommended measures for pain relief from stress & tension fail, pain clinics further work up, diagnose pain and work with a more holistic approach.
+These clinics have providers who help diagnose painful conditions, prescribe medications, give injections, provide physical therapy, occupational therapy, and provide other approaches to pain like cognitive behavioral therapy (psych), to help alter the perception of and tolerance to pain.
 This is an ideal approach to hard-to-control chronic pain.

 If you have any questions about your pain, see a healthcare provider.
 Treat early.